Conficker

 Conficker, also known as Downup, Downadup and Kido, is a computer worm targeting the Microsoft Windows operating system that was first detected in November 2008.
 It uses flaws in Windows OS software (MS08-067 / CVE-2008-4250) and dictionary attacks on administrator passwords to propagate while forming a botnet, and has been unusually difficult to counter because of its combined use of many advanced malware techniques.
 The Conficker worm infected millions of computers including government, business and home computers in over 190 countries, making it the largest known computer worm infection since the 2003 SQL Slammer worm.

-Despite its wide propagation, the worm did not do much damage, perhaps because its authors – believed to have been Ukrainian citizens – did not dare use it because of the attention it drew.
-Four men were arrested, and one pled guilty and was sentenced to four years in prison.
+Despite its wide propagation, the worm did not do much damage.
+Four men believed to be responsible were arrested, and one pled guilty and was sentenced to four years in prison.

 Prevalence

 Estimates of the number of infected computers were difficult because the virus changed its propagation and update strategy from version to version.
 In January 2009, the estimated number of infected computers ranged from almost 9 million to 15 million.
 Microsoft has reported the total number of infected computers detected by its antimalware products has remained steady at around 1.7 million from mid-2010 to mid-2011.
 By mid-2015, the total number of infections had dropped to about 400,000, and it was estimated to be 500,000 in 2019.